Customs seize Swiss billionaire’s artworks over tax row

 Schwarzenbach’s lawyer says the Swiss customs overreacted.
 Entering the Dolder hotel and taking away the most beautiful works of art from the hotel reception and restaurant for CHF12 million in VAT is completely exaggerated, he told the Swiss News Agency.

 However, this was not his first brush with Swiss customs.
 In 2012 Swiss customs authorities opened an investigation suspecting the billionaire of importing artwork illegally.
-The probe concluded in October 2016 that he had effectively dodged duties worth CHF10 million Swiss francs, which he was ordered to repay, along with a CHF4 million fine, the NZZ am Sonntag, Sonntagszeitung and Le Matin Dimanche weeklies reported.
-A Swiss finance ministry spokesman confirmed the reports to AFP.
+The probe concluded in October 2016 that he had effectively dodged duties worth CHF10 million, which he was ordered to repay, along with a CHF4 million fine, several Sunday newspapers reported.
+A Swiss finance ministry spokesman confirmed the reports to the French news agency AFP.

 The 68-year-old denies any intentional wrongdoing and contests the penalty.
 The case is before a local Swiss court.